-The Specific Carbohydrate Diet was developed by doctor Sidney V. Haas, and introduced to the public in the early 1990s by author, Elaine Gotschall, in her book, Breaking the Vicious Cycle: Intestinal Health Through Diet.
+The diet was introduced to the general public in the early 1990s by biochemist Elaine Gotschall in her book, “Breaking the Vicious Cycle: Intestinal Health Through Diet.”
 Gotschall’s interest in promoting the diet arose from her experiences helping her own daughter deal with colonic inflammation as a young child.

-According to Gotschall, undigested carbohydrates promote the activity of certain microorganisms (bacteria) living in the gut lining, encouraging the release of toxins and acids that damage the tissue of the digestive tract lining.
-This in turn damages enzymes that ordinarily help break down carbohydrates, thus perpetuating a “vicious cycle” that prevents the digestion and absorption of nutrients from carbohydrates.
+According to Gotschall, undigested carbohydrates promote the activity of certain microorganisms, or bacteria, living in the gut lining.
+This activity encourages the release of toxins and acids that damage the tissue of the digestive tract lining.
+This action in turn damages enzymes that ordinarily help break down carbohydrates.
+In this way, a vicious cycle begins preventing the digestion and absorption of nutrients from carbohydrates.

-People who are truly allergic to this protein have an often-undiagnosed illness called celiac disease.
-Avoidance of all gluten helps people with celiac disease return to health and resume a normal life.
-The Specific Carbohydrate Diet goes even further, eliminating all grains from the diet, including corn, oats, rice, soy, and so on.
-It also eliminates lactose (milk sugar), sucrose (table sugar), and starchy foods such as pasta, bread and potatoes.
+People who are allergic to this protein have an illness called Celiac disease, which often goes undiagnosed.
+Avoiding gluten helps people with Celiac disease manage symptoms and return to health.
+The specific carbohydrate diet goes even further, eliminating all grains from the diet, including corn, oats, rice, soy, and so on.
+It also eliminates lactose, sucrose, and starchy foods such as pasta, bread and potatoes.

-On the other hand, there is growing interest in the possible role of so-called “intestinal microflora” (microscopic lifeforms, including bacteria, viruses and fungi), which live in the digestive tract, in promoting the inflammation associated with IBD.
-Some recent research suggests that the body overreacts to the presence of certain microbes.
-Reducing their number through a restrictive diet, therefore, might be expected to reduce symptoms of inflammation.
+Researchers are interested in the possible role these organisms play in promoting or reducing inflammation associated with IBD.
+Some research suggests that the body overreacts to the presence of certain microbes.
+Reducing their number through a restrictive diet might reduce symptoms of inflammation.

-Unfortunately, no large, well-controlled clinical trials have been conducted to investigate the relative merits of the Specific Carbohydrate Diet versus a low-fiber/low-residue diet.
-For that matter, little credible evidence exists in medical literature to support the effectiveness of the Specific Carbohydrate Diet as a therapy for Crohn’s disease.
+Unfortunately, no large, well-controlled clinical trials have been conducted to investigate the relative merits of the specific carbohydrate diet versus a low-fiber/low-residue diet.
+For that matter, little credible evidence exists in medical literature to support the effectiveness of the specific carbohydrate diet as a therapy for Crohn’s disease.

-Some experts feel that the diet is worth a try, but they caution that it should be followed with the help of a nutritionist, who can ensure that the patient is getting enough calories.
-Vitamins and minerals can be obtained through supplements, but calories must come from food.
+Some experts feel that the diet is worth a try.
+But they caution that it should be followed with the help of a nutritionist who can ensure that the patient is getting enough calories.
+They emphasize that while vitamins and minerals can be obtained through supplements, calories must come from food.